xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-FILES   Returns the filenames in the specified directory or folder
+FILES&nbsp;&nbsp;&nbsp;Returns the filenames in the specified directory or folder

-GET.DOCUMENT   Returns information about a workbook
+GET.DOCUMENT&nbsp;&nbsp;&nbsp;Returns information about a workbook

-GET.WINDOW   Returns information about a window
+GET.WINDOW&nbsp;&nbsp;&nbsp;Returns information about a window

-WINDOWS   Returns the names of all open windows
+WINDOWS&nbsp;&nbsp;&nbsp;Returns the names of all open windows

 Return to [top](#A)